 NEW Applicants for the 2020-21 registration year (february 29, 2020 - February 28, 2021) must submit all of the following:

-· Completed online application through MyNLASW including submission of all applicable fees.
+· Completed online application through MyNLCSW including submission of all applicable fees.
 This includes a $50 non-refundable application processing plus $400 active registration.
 The fee is prorated for first time registrants after October 1 of a given registration year.
 Please contact email@example.com for details required to access MyNLCSW.

 · An original certificate of conduct/police records check with vulnerable sector inquiry completed within the last three (3) months.
 Electronic copies are not accepted.
 Applicants are encouraged to retain a copy for employment purposes.

 · Official confirmation of social work education.
 Original transcripts are required.
-Proof of social work education must be sent directly from the university to the NLASW.
+Proof of social work education must be sent directly from the university to the NLCSW.